 Financial Aid administers Federal and State aid to students.
 In order to be eligible, please complete a FAFSA.
 You can do this on the FAFSA website.

-Once you have completed your FAFSA and receive confirmation that it has been processed, it is sent to Montclair State.
-That process can take up to two weeks from the day you complete the FAFSA to the day that Montclair receives it.
-Once Montclair has your FAFSA, information regarding the amount of aid you will receive will be posted on your NEST account.
+Once you have completed your FAFSA and receive confirmation that it has been processed, it is sent to Montclair State University.
+That process can take up to two weeks from the day you complete the FAFSA to the day that Montclair State University receives it.
+Once Montclair State University has your FAFSA, information regarding the amount of aid you will receive will be posted on your NEST account.
 If you need to turn in additional information to the University, that will also be posted under your NEST account.
-It is important that you check your NEST account and your Montclair State email.
+It is important that you check your NEST account and your Montclair State University email.

 Some students are contacted by the New Jersey Higher Education Student Assistance Authority (NJ HESAA).
-If you receive notification from them that they need additional information, please submit it to them directly and not to Montclair State.
+If you receive notification from them that they need additional information, please submit it to them directly and not to Montclair State University.